alexaka1/distroless-dotnet-healthchecks/README.md

 docker build -f src/Distroless.HealthChecks/Dockerfile -t distroless-dotnet-healthchecks:test --target binary .
 ```

-Then run the tests (it takes an unsubstantial amount of time):
+Then run the tests (it can take a long time):

 ```bash
 dotnet test